 - 63% of consumers are more likely influenced by a blog than a magazine.

 Of the many different pastimes you will take up in your lifetime, few have the potential to improve or change your life in the way that blogging does.
-Whatever your initial motivation for starting a blog, you will almost certainly find yourself reaping benefits, beyond just making money, from your work that you hadn’t expected.
+Whatever your initial motivation for starting a blog, you will almost certainly find yourself reaping the benefits of blogging, beyond just making money.

 Starting A Blog Is Easy